5 Awesome Day Trips from Saratoga Springs

 Check out these five awesome day trip suggestions:

 Love hiking, boating, fishing, and just being outside in general?
-Get the ultimate outdoor recreation experience in the Adirondacks.
+Get the ultimate outdoor recreation experience in the Adirondack Park.
 Over six million acres include thousands of hiking trails, thousands of ponds and lakes, and dozens of high peaks.

-The Adirondacks are massive, so there's lots of options!
+The Adirondack Region is massive, so there's lots of options!
 If you happen to be in the area in the fall, there's some spectacular fall foliage to enjoy - check out these prime leaf peeping spots.

 If you want a really picturesque drive, consider taking a day trip to Vermont.
 Bennington and Manchester are each only slightly over an hour away from Saratoga.
 For Bennington, you could take Route 29 to Route 372, passing through Schuylerville and Cambridge.
 Or, go down Route 9P to Route 67 and drive right by Saratoga Lake.
 Either way, you'll be travelling along beautiful country roads.